maros/Zway-Rain/README.md

 ## popThreshold

-Current conditions from WeatherUndergound contain the current probability of probability of precipitation.
+Current conditions from WeatherUndergound and ForecastIO contain the current probability of probability of precipitation.
 If this value is set, then pop values higher than the threshold will trigger the rain state.

 ## windows